Travelling to Bali from Australia with Kids: A Step-by-Step Guide to Navigating the Entry Requirements!

 Step Two: Immigration!

-If you have obtained all your visas online before flying to Bali, you can disembark the plane and head straight to immigration.
+If you have obtained all your visas online before flying to Bali, you can disembark the plane and head straight to immigration (e-gates or manual depending on age).

 If you have obtained your family's visas on arrival, you will proceed straight to immigration once you have paid for your visas.